turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 - Have a maximum execution time of five seconds
 - Have a file size no larger than 1mb

-The resources contain a ludicrous example of custom code.
-Although, it is likely unrealistic, some key takeaways from the exercise were:
+Note:

 - Don't include any usings before checking they will be available at runtime.
 There is a limited set of available namespaces we may use.
 - Only one code block may be defined regardless of the number of actions.
-It is possible to enable multiple actions to use the custom code but you may need to add some routing in the class if each action has custom logic.
+However, the code block may be applied to multiple operations

 ### Creating a Connector: Test Tab

 The final tab is the test tab.
+We can use this to run actions and validate that the responses are in the correct shape.

 ## Extend Open API Definition for a Custom Connector